 How to Get a Job When You Are Pregnant

-Interviewing for a job when you are obviously pregnant is a hard thing to accomplish with a win of the job of your dreams at the end.
+Interviewing successfully for a job when you are obviously pregnant is a hard thing to accomplish.
+You may not win the job of your dreams at the end of the discussion.

-It costs thousands of dollars for a new employer to train you in a position, even if you have experience in it already.
-There is the breaking-in time and the building of your daily potential contribution through good momentum to your peak efficiency and productivity on the job.
+A new employee costs thousands of dollars to the employer for training, even if that worker has experience in the job.
+A breaking-in time and the building of a daily potential contribution through good momentum to peak efficiency and productivity on the job are also expected costs.
+Losing an employee to childbirth leave soon after the hiring can be too costly for some companies to consider.

 Four negatives when you are pregnant, due soon, and are hired: